Best 2 Days in Milan on a Budget Itinerary & Guide

-I suggest you leave Varenna by 3pm at the latest for Bellagio so you can have a couple of hours to stroll through Bellagio and grab an early dinner and Aperol spritzes on the waterfront.
+Leave Varenna for Bellagio so you can have a couple of hours to stroll through Bellagio and grab an early dinner and Aperol spritzes on the waterfront.

-Note, the last ferry to Lecco may leave around 5:50pm so you don’t want to miss it, unless you want to try to find last-minute, expensive lodging in Bellagio.
+Make note of the last ferry to Lecco so you don’t miss it, unless you want to try to find last-minute, expensive lodging in Bellagio.
 I leave that to you.

 The ferry ride from Bellagio to Lecco, on the southern end of the lake, will take about an hour and forty minutes, but it is beautiful and worth spending time relaxing while you cruise along the water.

-The train station in Lecco is just a 10-minute walk from the ferry launch, and if you catch the 8pm train you’ll be back in Milan by 8:40 pm in time for a late dinner, if you didn’t dine in Bellagio, and see Milan at night lit up in all of its glory.
+The train station in Lecco is just a 10-minute walk from the ferry launch.
+Catch the evening train for a late dinner in Milan, if you didn’t dine in Bellagio, and see Milan at night lit up in all of its glory.

 Depending on how much you want to see (and spend) is completely up to you.
 Milan has plenty of options, as I have outlined above.

-That said, here is my recommended Milan itinerary (with Lake Como) that shows what a single traveler over 50 can see and do in Milan in 2 days, at approximately €100, if you book well in advance, and choose the right tour or entry tickets for the top Milan attractions to meet your tastes and budget.
+That said, here is my recommended Milan itinerary (with Lake Como) that shows what a single traveler over 50 can see and do in 2 days in Milan on a budget, at approximately €100, if you book well in advance, and choose the right tour or entry tickets for the top Milan attractions to meet your tastes and budget.